Easiest Bank Accounts to Open Online in the US: 2023

 How to Open an Account Online:

 There’s no minimum deposit requirement, but you can fund your account once your identity is verified.
-After opening this account, you can also opt to open a Varo Savings Account.
+After opening the account, you can also opt to open a Varo Savings Account.

 Varo Savings Account Logo